-Standards for documentation of practice in all patients undergoing hip arthroplasty surgery:
+Standards for documentation of practice in all patients undergoing knee arthroplasty surgery:

-- 1. If used, record the results of preoperative templating and the outcomes of any MDT meetings used to discuss complex cases including who was present and the agreed actions. - 2.
+- 1. If used, record the results of pre-operative templating and the outcomes of any MDT meetings used to discuss complex cases including who was present and the agreed actions. - 2.
 Documentation of the informed consent process should be available, including the choice of implants, the potential use of bone graft or any other additional procedures as relevant. - 3.
-Safety briefing, sign in, time out, and sign out as part of WHO Surgical Safety Checklist.
-The presence of required prostheses and any equipment required for their insertion should be confirmed. - 4.
+Safety briefing, sign in, time out, and sign out as part of WHO Surgical Safety Checklist .
+Presence of required prostheses and any equipment required for their insertion should be confirmed . - 4.
 Record names of all surgeons with name/grade of lead surgeon and assistants. - 5.
-Record names and grades of anaesthetist(s) and type(s) of anaesthetic used. - 6.
-Record patient position, skin preparation, surgical approach. - 7.
-Identify steps taken to protect critical structures e.g. sciatic nerve in the posterior approach. - 8.
-Record the preparation of the acetabulum including maximum size of reamer used, the quality of bone stock and then the cup size used and its' orientation as well as commenting on stability and the use of screws and augments. - 9.
-For uncemented cups: a confirmation of liner material, size and accurate seating. - 10.
-Record the broach size used for femoral preparation and any details regarding abnormal alignment or version. - 11.
-With cemented stems record use of cement restrictor and implant centraliser as relevant. - 12.
-Record the use of a trial of implants, the sizes involved, and the findings and plans made from that trial. - 13.
-There should be a record, readily available from the patient's notes, of the implanted acetabular, femoral and femoral head components.
-The information required includes component, size, taper details, manufacturer, and expiry date. - 14.
-The manufacturer's unique identifier label for the prosthesis should be attached for all components and uploaded to the National Joint Registry. - 15.
+Record names and grade of anaesthetist(s) and type(s) of anaesthetic used. - 6.
+Note use of tourniquet, including protective steps to prevent spirit burns, time and pressure. - 7.
+Record pre-operative range of movement, deformity, skin and vascular condition. - 8.
+Record patient position and skin preparation. - 9.
+Record surgical approach, including steps taken to protect critical structures and sequence of releases. - 10.
+Document the degree of chondral surface wear in all 3 compartments and status of cruciate ligaments. - 11.
+Preparation of femur, tibia, and patella including referencing technique, intra/extramedullary jigs, rotational alignment, tibial slope, cutting block sizes, use of stems or augments and remaining bone stock. - 12.
+Record the trialling of implants and sizes, including any reason for accepting tibial/femoral overhang in the anteroposterior or lateral position and justification for using uncommon component sizes. - 13.
+Record assessment of soft tissue balancing with techniques used to achieve equal flexion/extension gaps. - 14.
+Record the implanted prosthesis type, design, style or material, size and laterality where appropriate.
+The manufacturer's unique identifier label for the prosthesis should be attached for all components, and uploaded to the National Joint Registry. - 15.
+It is preferable to use implants that manufacturers identify as compatible.
+A justification should be documented if ignoring manufacturer's guidance, e.g. in revision surgery. - 16.
 Record the type of cement used e.g. brand, use of antibiotics, quantity, and methods used to optimise cementation.
-The manufacturer's label for the cement detailing the batch number should also be attached. - 16.
-It is preferable to use implants that manufacturers identify as compatible.
-A justification should be documented if ignoring manufacturer's guidance, e.g. in revision surgery. - 17.
-For the second procedure in bilateral hip arthroplasty, knowledge of the previous implants and sizes is required, and any reason for deviation from these should be clearly documented. - 18.
-Document positioning of final components, assessment of stability of hip and range of movement achieved before dislocation both in extension with external rotation and flexion with adduction and internal rotation. - 19.
-Record all details of intra-operative concerns or complications e.g. fracture and their management. - 20.
-Record clear details of closure. - 21.
+The manufacturer's label for the cement detailing the batch number should also be attached. - 17.
+For the second procedure of bilateral knee arthroplasty, knowledge of the previous implants and sizes is required, and any reason for deviation from these should be documented. - 18.
+Prior to closure, document assessment of extensor mechanism and collateral ligament integrity, total range of movement, stability including during mid-flexion, flexion/extension gaps, patella tracking and component alignment. - 19.
+Record details of complications e.g. fracture, and management. - 20.
+Record details of closure and use of drains. - 21.
 Record drugs given during surgery e.g. antibiotics, tranexamic acid. - 22.
-Record leg lengths and vascular status at end of procedure, and neurologic status once regional anaesthesia has worn off. - 23.
+Record vascular status at end of procedure, and neurologic status once regional anaesthesia has worn off. - 23.
 The post-operative plan for antibiotics, haemoglobin, AP and Lateral X-rays, and VTE thromboprophylaxis (including risk assessment and deviations from local protocol) should be documented. - 24.
 Clear instructions should be given regarding post-operative mobilisation strategy and any concerns or deviation from standard practice should be identified.